 The 2011 Star-B-Q held on July thirtieth was a spectacular event.
 There wasn’t much action in the Henry Grieb Observatory, as class seemed to be in session, but the various telescopes on the airport tarmac provided lots of eye-popping pleasure for stargazers.
 On this glorious night, four huge Dobsonian telescopes were available for viewing - one 25-inch monster and three 22’s.
 I’m not sure that’s happened since I started coming here in 1992.
 You haven’t lived until you’ve seen the rings of Saturn - the Cassini Division sharply outlined - through one of these scopes with around two feet of aperture!
 Also, numerous meteors streaked through the sky, sometimes in one’s field of vision while gazing through the eyepiece of a telescope.

-Hey, I've seen many spectacular sights while at these star parties, including Comet Hale-Bopp in April 1997.
-The comet resembled a gigantic light bulb hanging in the sky!
-Anyway, I've seen a lot at Blue Canyon over the years and would like to share with you something really unusual that I saw during the summer of 2001.
+Hey, I’ve seen many spectacular sights while at these star parties, including Comet Hale-Bopp in April 1997.
+It resembled a gigantic light bulb hanging in the sky!
+Anyway, I’ve seen a lot up there over the years and would like to share with you something really unusual that I saw during the summer of 2001.
 The following is a short story based on this event.
-Don't worry, it's not very long!
+Don’t worry, it’s not very long!
 Please read UFO at the Big 33:

 Ed hoped for a good night of stargazing, but his wife Wilma seemed bent on initiating the Big Bang.

 The astronomy club arranged star parties throughout the summer months on the Saturday night nearest the new moon (or no moon).
 The location was Blue Canyon Airport, near the town of Emigrant Gap, about a mile in elevation in the pine forests of the Sierra Nevada in California.